jimmyheller/ai-productivity-tool/README.md

 - Next.js with Pages Router
 - TypeScript
-- OpenAI for AI processing
+- OpenAI API for AI chat and task processing
 - Clerk for authentication
 - Notion API integration
 - TailwindCSS + ShadcnUI for styling